t-hamano/notes-data-generator/README.md

 1. Download the zip from this repository
 2. Upload the zip to the `wp-content/plugins` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 Once activated, 30 test users with username `test_user_{index}` will be created.
-The password of the test users will be `password`.
+The password of the test users will be randomly generated.

 ## Uninstallation